 Since the end of the ‘80s – with the public introduction of Internet – we have pioneered, developing the concept of Hybrid Space, the fusion of physical space and digital networks in an urban context.
 With a long record of innovative research on the influence of digital media on urban space (Soft Urbanism) we have elaborated a hybrid strategy to explore the multiple interrelated dimensions of spaces, overcoming the juxtaposition of the urban and nature (NatureTecture).

 Elizabeth Sikiaridi and Frans Vogelaar are the founders of Hybrid Space Lab.

 Professor Elizabeth Sikiaridi has lectured since 1997 on design in the urban landscape at the University of Duisburg-Essen and at the University of Applied Sciences Ostwestfalen-Lippe.
 Elizabeth was born in London and grew up in Athens.
-She studied architecture and urbanism at the École d’Architecture de Belleville in Paris and at the Technical University of Darmstadt (graduation with honours).
-She worked at the architectural office Behnisch & Partner in Stuttgart on the Extension of the German Federal Bank in Frankfurt and on the German Federal Parliament in Bonn and at the Technical University of Berlin.
+She studied architecture and urbanism at the École d’Architecture de Belleville in Paris and at the Technical University of Darmstadt (graduated with honours).
+She worked at the architectural office Behnisch & Partner in Stuttgart on the extension of the German Federal Bank in Frankfurt and on the German Federal Parliament in Bonn and at the Technical University Berlin.

 Frans was born in Holland and grew up in Zimbabwe and Holland.
-He studied industrial design at the Design Academy in Eindhoven (graduation with honours) and architecture and urbanism at the Architectural Association School of Architecture (AA) in London.
-He worked at the architectural and design office Studio Alchymia (Allessandro Mendini) in Milan and at the Office for Metropolitan Architecture (OMA/Rem Koolhaas) in Rotterdam.
+He studied industrial design at the Design Academy Eindhoven (graduation with honours) and architecture and urbanism at the Architectural Association School of Architecture (AA) in London.
+He worked at the architectural and design office Studio Alchymia (Allessandro Mendini) in Milan and at the Office for Metropolitan Architecture (OMA) (Rem Koolhaas) in Rotterdam.